 In trays and pots you can start growing biennials and perennials, such as foxgloves, wallflowers, delphiniums, lupins and primroses in the greenhouse or on the windowsill to flower next year and years to come.

-Plant out bedding once frost danger is over.
-This is the perfect time to get in petunias, violas, begonias and fuchsias.
+Plant out bedding plants once frost danger is over.
+This is the perfect time to buy petunias, violas, begonias and fuchsias.

 Keep sowing seeds in small batches roughly fortnightly so that you avoid having a glut but give yourself a longer more manageable harvest.

 If you haven’t started growing yet now is the perfect time to get in young plug plants or buy young plants from garden centres and nurseries.
 There is so much to choose from to grow in raised beds and allotments, such as tomatoes and strawberries.